All

 But anyway.

-If you’re looking for books with men falling in love with each other and discover a few new kinks, you should try the titles above.
+If you’re looking for books with men falling in love with each other and discovering a few new kinks, you should try the titles above.

-Sapphic romance are the books I write out of spite.
-The ones that challenge the idea that women loving women can’t be spicy, or erotic, or keep people’s interest.
-They’re the books I write when I’m working through my own sapphic struggles, too.
+Sapphic romance are the books I started writing out of spite, while everyone told me there was no use.
+They’re the books that challenge the idea that women loving women can’t be spicy, or erotic, or keep people’s interest.
+They’re the ones I write when I’m working through my own sapphic struggles, too.

-Sure, I explore my sexuality, and my gender, regardless of who I’m writing about, but there’s something about writing sapphic that just hits different.
+Sure, I explore my sexuality, and my gender, regardless of who I’m writing about, but there’s something about writing sapphic that just hits different, and that’s so fulfilling when I get to share it with all of you.

 Wanna see what I’m talking about?